bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.80 =
+The bug related to overwriting of the attachments with the same names was fixed.
+We added ability to use the changed names of the fields of the contact form in the sent letter.

 = V3.79 =
 We fixed the bug with getting default settings.
 We fixed the bug with plugin Contact Form Multi.